-From the short trailer shown at EA Play keynote we got a tiny glimpse of the game world wall that's the only thing that separates the civilized world from a dangerous and savage animals.
-Exosuits also seem to play a big part in surviving in the wilderness, and a player might jump into them as part of the game.
+From the short trailer shown at EA Play keynote we got a tiny glimpse of the game world's wall: the only thing that separates the civilized world from a dangerous and savage animals.
+Flying exosuits (called 'Javelins') also seem to play a big part in surviving in the wilderness, and a player might jump into them as part of the game.

 BioWare describes Anthem as "a new game from EA's BioWare studio, [where you] explore a landscape of primeval beauty, confront the dangers you find, and grow in power with every step".

 It's the first game BioWare has unveiled since its polarizing Mass Effect Andromeda, and it looks to build on BioWare's legacy of great sci-fi games.